 - establish processes to deal with the findings of investigations into complaints relating to licensed/registered/recognised physical therapists

-- are based on cooperative discussions with the regulatory body, ensuring the impartiality and independence of the regulator, whilst developing, securing, implementing and maintaining engagement with high standards of education, practice and professionalism
+- support cooperative discussions with the regulatory body, ensuring the impartiality and independence of the regulator, whilst developing, securing, implementing and maintaining engagement with high standards of education, practice and professionalism

 WCPT encourages member organisations to support systems of regulation where requirements to practise physical therapy are: